 Last, I used the old fabric pieces to trace templates for the the new upholstery on the chair.
 I chose to use a big, bold black & white hounds tooth fabric.
 I love hounds tooth right now, it makes such a statement, especially on a beautiful antique piece like my Louis XV chair.

-I good 6 hours later (these things are time consuming, but SO worth it ), I’d completed the hounds tooth upholstery on the chair.
+After a good 6 hours later (these things are time consuming, but SO worth it 😉 ), I’d completed the hounds tooth upholstery on the chair.
 The last step was to line the exposed areas with black trim.
 I used fabric adhesive to apply the trim.

 Finally, this tired old Louis XV chair was finished with it’s transformation!
 Here it is!

 I’d say that my mission was successful!
 One more time, here’s the “before & after” transformation shot…

 What do you think of this chair’s transformation?
 Share your throughts and rate it below!

 You can find this chair available for sale on pickleeonspring.com!